Kurdish Sun

 The Kurdish Sun, also commonly referred to by its Kurdish name: ڕۆژ, is a burning golden sun and the national emblem of the Kurds.
 It's also found inside the flag of Kurdistan and the official flag of the Kurdistan Region.
 The sun disk of the emblem contains 21 rays of equal size and shape.
-The number 21 also symbolizes March 21, the holiday of Newroz, which is the Kurdish New Year.
+According to Mehrdad Izady, who first designed the 21 rays, both the sun emblem and the number 21 hold religious and cultural importance in Yazidism, Yarsanism and Alevism, which he considers to be the native religions of Kurdistan.
+While designing the Kurdish Flag, Izady chose the 21 rays to symbolize the rebirth of the Kurdish nation, identity, and dignity.

 History

 Flags used

 The first version of the modern Kurdistan flag, adopted by Xoybûn in 1928 as the flag of the Republic of Ararat (1927-1930).

 Flag adopted by the Republic of Mahabad in the mid-forties.

 The third and current version of the flag, which was adopted by the Kurdistan Region in 1992 It is also used by the national Kurdish parties in Iran, Turkey, and Syria.